 For a lot of businesses, their website is a primary asset for their business.
-It’s the place where customers come to find more information and make contact.
-It’s part of every single sale, and also the way that customers refer new prospects.
+It’s the main place where customers come to find more information and make contact.
+A website is part of every single sale for e-commerce businesses.
+It’s also the way that prospects discover your site through Google.

-When it comes to updating and managing your site, there are few mistakes that businesses make that cause them issues.
+When it comes to updating and managing your website, there are few crucial mistakes that businesses make that cause them issues.

 Here are three mistakes to avoid when updating and managing your website.

 When setting up or updating a website, you definitely need a staging site.
 Essentially its a copy of your site that allows you to test out the changes before they go live.

 Any design or development changes can tend to mess with your user’s experience on the site, so it is better to test them out properly first.
 This is especially important for ecommerce sites, where people can get annoyed if things don’t function perfectly.

 All changes can be tested by your development team before going live on your main site.

 Once a website is built, it is tempting to think your work is done.
 BUt similar to updating phone apps, or getting your car serviced, there are constant changes that need to be updated.

 Of course, you don’t have to do a full overhaul or design change every few months.
 Ideally once every few years is great for a big update.
 But small updates, security patches, and general maintenance should happen 2-4 times a year.